HackerNowful/Digispark-Driver/README.md

 Start the Arduino IDE application that you downloaded in the previous step.

 <h3 align="center">Open Preferences Dialog box</h3>
-From the top menu of the Arduino IDE application, select File → Preferences to open the Preferences dialog box.
+From the top menu of the Arduino IDE application,<b> select File → Preferences to open the Preferences dialog box.</b>

 Paste the following in the Additional Boards Manager URLs: box of the Preferences dialog box.
 <pre>